LogX Docs

 How does it work?

-In traditional finance, traders trade against liquidity provided by external entities like market makers, which creates a major dependence on these entities.
-Trading against a liquidity pool eliminates it.
-Anybody willing to participate in the market can provide liquidity to the pool and become a liquidity provider, or LP.
+In traditional finance, traders trade against liquidity provided by external entities like market makers, which creates a major dependence on these entities. against a liquidity pool eliminates it.
+Anybody willing to participate in the market can provide to the pool and become a liquidity provider, or LP.

 LogX Liquidity Pool is a stable asset pool constituting USDC and USDT.
 Which means traders can trade using USDC or USDT as collateral and PnL of the traders are also settled in the same collateral token.
 Liquidity providers can provide USDC/USDT in return for the LLP token which is the liquidity token for LogX.